Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 [`ValueTask`](https://learn.microsoft.com/dotnet/api/system.threading.tasks.valuetask-1) was introduced in .NET Core 2.0 to wrap the result of `Task`.
 It won't create an overhead if the result is available.

-Along with another abstraction `IValueTaskSource` it's a choice over `Task` for one-time calls without blocking and similar scenarios.
+Along with another abstraction `IValueTaskSource`, it's a choice over `Task` for one-time calls without blocking and similar scenarios.

 ## Wrap up

-There must be other useful but neglected parts, features, and syntax of C# and its subsystem, that you may know and contribute to this document.
+There must be other useful but neglected parts, features, and syntax of C# and its subsystems that you may know and contribute to this document.

-Besides definitely underused parts there are\
+Plus to the mentioned above, there are:\
 |--- [Parts in shade](parts/cs-feat_shadow.md)\
 |--- Obsolete/bad parts, features, and [malpractices](cs-malpractice.md)